Asset 3@2x.png

 General Principles

-Individuals have a permanent rim of hair that runs along the sides and back of their scalp.
-This rim has less exposure and sensitivity to the hormones that cause hair loss.
-With few exceptions, hairs contained in this rim are permanent and can be used as donor hairs.
-Hair restoration surgery relies on the principle of donor dominance, namely that donor hairs continue to grow when they are transplanted to balding scalp.
-Thus, in hair restoration surgery, we simply move permanent hairs from donor areas to balding areas.
+Individuals have a permanent rim of hair that runs along the sides and back of the scalp.
+This region has less exposure to, and lower sensitivity toward, the hormones that drive hair loss.
+With few exceptions, the hairs in this rim are permanent and can serve as donor hairs.
+Hair restoration surgery is based on the principle of donor dominance—the concept that donor hairs maintain their permanent characteristics even when transplanted into balding areas.
+In essence, hair transplantation redistributes permanent hairs from the donor zone to areas of thinning or baldness.

 Planning for the Procedure